 Image courtesy of the Carnegie Museum of Art

-Therefore, the Christian life is not easy.
-It's a matter of fighting our souls to let go of the temporal things that are so promising, things we long to latch on to that seem satisfying and beautiful which this world is offering you.
-The Christian life is a fight to let go of those promising things and instead fight ourselves to go to what can feel like a boring, empty endeavor of forcing ourselves to turn once again to the means of Grace of prayer and Scripture, on a regular basis, to get our hearts satisfied with the only thing that can truly satisfy our hearts, which is the power and the beauty and the affection and the tenderness and the adventure of the person of Christ, who is for us and living in us through his Spirit.
-This activity is spiritual food for us and our spirits quickly and continually get hungry again.
+Therefore, the Christian life for the moment, as St. Paul says, is not easy.
+(2nd Tim.4:7 - life is a "fight"; Rom.8:23 - and a "groaning") It's a matter of fighting our souls each morning to let go of the temporal things that are so promising, things we long to latch on to, that seem to be the answer honestly, which we so desperately want from this world.
+The Christian life is a fight to let go of our trust in these things and to instead fight ourselves to go to what might honestly feel like an empty endeavor, of having to resort to and make due with the person of Jesus, whom we only connect with through these old means of prayer and Scripture and connecting with other believers in sharing, all in order to, like this poor deer in verse 1, get our hearts satisfied with the only thing that can truly satisfy our hearts, which is the power, the beauty, the embrace and the tenderness, and the adventure of the person of Christ, who is with us and living in us through his Spirit.

-Let us keep being honest, like this Psalm, about our deep longing.
-We deeply long for satisfaction....and comfort.....and beauty....like a deer, dehydrating...to death.
+Let us keep being honest, like this Psalmist, about our deep longing.
+We deeply long for satisfaction....and comfort.....and beauty....and adventure. ...just like a deer dehydrating to death.